sastro2/gemini-chat/README.md

 <br/>
 <br/>

-<h3>The first 2 digits of the error code correspond to its id in the database the last 2 to one of the codes below</h3>
+<h3>The last 2 digits of the error code correspond to one of the codes below</h3>

 <br/>
 <br/>